 In terms of college education, Elverson is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.33% of adults 25 and older in the borough have at least a bachelor's degree.

 The per capita income in Elverson in 2010 was $34,564, which is wealthy relative to Pennsylvania and the nation.
 This equates to an annual income of $138,256 for a family of four.
 However, Elverson contains both very wealthy and poor people as well.

 The people who call Elverson home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Elverson residents report their race to be White, followed by Asian.
 Important ancestries of people in Elverson include Irish, English, Italian, and Dutch.

 The most common language spoken in Elverson is English.
-Other important languages spoken here include Spanish and Persian.
+Other important languages spoken here include Persian and German.